mit-rss/visual_servoing/README.md

 ![](media/image_axis_convention.jpg)

 ### Evaluation:
-We are using the Intersection Over Union metric for evaluating bounding box success.
+We are using the Intersection Over Union (IOU) metric for evaluating bounding box success.
 Run **python cv_test.py cone color** to test your algorithm against our dataset.
 We print out the IOU values for you.
 We expect some sort of analysis involving this metric in your presentation.
 By the way- you won’t get them all (probably).
 But 100% accuracy is not necessary for a great parking controller.

 ## Module 2: Object Detection via **SIFT** and **Template Matching** <a name="module2"></a>
 We’ve taught you some interesting ways to discover objects, and now it’s time to play with them.
-We want you walking away (to present to us) with two critical pieces of information from this module:
+We want you understanding two critical pieces of information from this module:
 - Why these two algorithms are super useful
 - Why these two algorithms fail to detect the cone super well